FikhiA/react-nx-summary/README.md

 # Run e2e tests for the application
 npx nx e2e bookstore-e2e

-# You can also see the dependecy graph of our workspace
+# You can also see the dependency graph of our workspace
 npx nx dep-graph
 ```